International Justice Mission Ghana donates to flood victims in two districts | Ghana News Agency

 Madam Budu pledged the organisation’s commitment to continue supporting the districts in providing relief for children and other persons who are vulnerable.

-Mr Thomas Moore Zonyrah, District Chief Executive for Central Tongu, expressed gratitude for the organization’s gesture and time taken to commiserate with the people at such a time.
+Mr Thomas Moore Zonyrah, the District Chief Executive for Central Tongu expressed gratitude for the organisation’s gesture and time taken to commiserate with the people at such a time.

-Mr Alexander Roosevelt Hottordze, Member of Parliament for Central Tongu, also thanked the IJM for the gesture and reckoned that the disaster response was moving into another stage where the focus would be on livelihood restoration and resettlement.
+Mr Alexander Roosevelt Hottordze, the Member of Parliament (MP) for Central Tongu, thanked the IJM for the gesture and reckoned that the disaster response was moving into another stage where the focus would be on livelihood restoration and resettlement.

 The DCE assured that the items would be distributed to the victims to address the challenges confronting them.

-Mr Kofi Appiah, Director for DSW, Kwahu Afram Plains North, thanked IJM for the support
+Mr Kofi Appiah, the Director for DSW, Kwahu Afram Plains North thanked IJM for the support

 GNA